Apex (2021 film): Production

 The film was shot in Victoria, British Columbia.
 Filming wrapped in November 2020.

 Release

 Apex was released by RLJE Films on November 12, 2021.
 The film was released in some regions as Apex Predator.

 Box office

-As of November 11, 2022, Apex grossed $11,984 in the United Arab Emirates.
+This film was not released in theaters in the United States.
+But as of November 11, 2022, Apex grossed $11,984 in the United Arab Emirates.

 Critical reception

 Leslie Felperin of The Guardian gave it 1 out of 5 and called it "a tedious genre exercise".

-Sara Michelle Fetters of MovieFreak.com gave it 1 out of 4 and wrote: "Its bad.
+Sara Michelle Fetters of MovieFreak.com gave it 1 out of 4 and wrote: "It's bad.
 Lets just leave it at that and call it a day."

 A positive review came from Alan Ng of Film Threat who gave it 7 out of 10, saying it "has the right level of seriousness that keeps it from becoming camp and crazy enough to keep it from becoming too serious for its own good."

 Accolades

 Bruce Willis was nominated for his performance in this movie, as he was for all movies he appeared in, in 2021, in the category Worst Performance by Bruce Willis in a 2021 Movie at the Golden Raspberry Awards.
 The category was later rescinded after he announced his retirement due to aphasia.